 Rental housing is considered "owned" if the housing organization is the owner in fee simple absolute of multifamily, or single family housing (or has a long-term ground lease) for rental to low-income families in accordance with §92.252.
 If the housing is to be rehabilitated or constructed, the housing organization must prove internal capacity, or hire and oversee the developer that rehabilitates or constructs the housing.
 At minimum, the housing organization must hire or contract with an experienced project manager to oversee all aspects of the development, including: 1) obtaining zoning, 2) securing non-HOME financing, 3) selecting a developer or general contractor, 4) overseeing the progress of the work, and 5) determining reasonable costs.
 The housing organization must own the rental housing during development and for a period at least equal to the period of affordability in §92.252.
-If the housing organization must own the rental housing organization must own the rental housing for a period at least equal to the period of affordability in §92.252.
+If the housing organization acquires housing that meets the property standards in §92.251, the organization must own the rental housing for a period at least equal to the period of affordability in §92.252.